-Intravesical Paclitaxel for the treatment of Upper Tract Urothelial Carcinoma ("UTUC")
+Intravesical Paclitaxel for the treatment of Upper Tract Urothelial Carcinoma (UTUC)

-UTUC is estimated to have a prevalence of 45,000 patients in the United States with four times higher prevalence rates in some Asian countries.
+UTUC is estimated to have a prevalence of 45,000 patients in the U.S. with four times higher prevalence rates in some Asian countries.
 There are currently no drugs approved for the treatment of UTUC, and the complexity of the upper urothelial tract presents significant challenges to reaching and surgically resecting all tumors.

 UTUC-1005 is based on a similar formulation to TBC-1002.
 Following the completion of the TBC-1002 Phase 1/2A studies, a Phase 2 clinical trial with UTUC-1005 will be initiated.

 Typically, patients with high or low grade UTUC exhibiting multiple tumors undergo kidney and upper urothelial tract removal (nephroureterectomy).
 If approved, UTUC-1005 could be the first formulated and approved treatment for UTUC that could provide an alternative for these patients.